-How volunteer searchers found the body of missing hiker Rachel Lakoduk in the North Cascades almost two years after she disappeared
+How the body of a hiker who disappeared two years ago was found in the North Cascades

 Shortly after her brief encounter, the trail takes a hard turn to the hiker’s left.
 In a snowstorm, this would be easy to miss.
 Brad Tripp, her father, believes she missed the turn.
 At some point, she realized things were bad and turned around.

 Last summer, Tripp found remnants of a small campfire while searching with Carr, with whom he’s become friends.
 A Cup of Noodles, six hand warmers, some glow sticks.
-None of these things were irrefutably Lakoduk’s, but Tripp – who everyone calls Brad Dad – had a feeling.
+None of these things were irrefutably Lakoduk’s, but Tripp — whom everyone calls Brad Dad — had a feeling.
 She built that fire.
 His baby girl, spunky and brave, wouldn’t have given up without a fight.

 Carr took this intuition seriously.
-Prior to Tripp’s discovery, they’d been searching uphill from the place she was last seen.
+Before Tripp’s discovery, they’d been searching uphill from the place she was last seen.
 After the discovery they changed strategies and started following the terrain downhill from the fire.

 Dares found Lakoduk at 4,500 feet, 1,000 vertical feet below where the two hikers chatted with her.
 She was 3,300 feet and 3 hard miles from the road, but she was on the right track.
 A winter storm can be a brutal thing.